Siemens PLC Data Monitoring via S7 Protocol and Snap7

 5. Free to use (no license costs)

-Snap7 is widely used for logging and data processing; for data monitoring and further infrastructure management, you can find background information at datamonitoring.
+Snap7 is widely used for data logging and data processing; for data monitoring and further infrastructure management, you can find background information at data monitoring.

 Ensure the PLC is accessible on port 102 and that the client is in the same network or can reach the PLC via routing.
 For external connections, proper network configuration and firewall control are essential; for integrations with remote systems, it’s common to set up and monitor controlled remote access.
 For information about secure external solutions, check remote access.